 Location.
 31° 33.328′ N, 91° 24.665′ W. Marker is in Natchez, Mississippi, in Adams County.
 Marker is on South Canal Street near John R. Junkin Drive (U.S. 84/425), on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Natchez MS 39120, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The European Struggle for Control (here, next to this marker); The Natchez People (here, next to this marker); Natchez (within shouting distance of this marker); Bridging the Mississippi (within shouting distance of this marker); Natchez National Historical Park (about 300 feet away, measured in a direct line); The French Build a Fort and a Colony (about 500 feet away); French Retaliation & the Second Fort Rosalie (about 500 feet away); The Natchez Revolt (about 500 feet away).
 Touch for a list and map of all markers in Natchez.

 More about this marker.
 Located at the Natchez Visitors Reception Center

 Credits.
 This page was last revised on July 28, 2019.
-This page originally submitted on July 28, 2019, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 55 times since then.
+It was originally submitted on July 28, 2019, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 102 times since then and 36 times this year.
 Photos: 1, 2. submitted on July 28, 2019.